SCOTT CLEAN WATER EDUCATION PROGRAM

 Contact Shelby via email or by phone at 952-492-5448 for inquiries or copies of lessons.

-Outdoor Education Day
+Outdoor Education Days

 In September the Scott SWCD hosts Outdoor Education Day with the help of SCWEP’s partner organizations.
-The event, held Cedar Lake Farm Park, is for fifth-grade students across Scott County.
+The event, held Cedar Lake Farm Park, is for 5th grade students across Scott County.
 While attending Outdoor Education Day students walk through the park stopping to learn at six different stations including water, wildlife, forestry, pond, plants, and soils.
-In 2019, the 34th year of the event, over 1000 students from 13 Scott County schools attended.
-If you are interested in volunteering or would like your classroom to be involved, let us know.
+The annual event serves an average of 1,200 students across 16 different schools.

 Conservation Leaders